f-prime/electron-react-boilerplate-minimal/README.md

 # electron-react-boilerplate-minimal

-An Electron, React and Redux boilerplate for minimalists.
-Comes with Webpack, Babel, Electron, Redux, and Thunk.
+An Electron, React (16.8) boilerplate for minimalists.
+Comes with Webpack, Babel, Electron, reactn and an example app using React Hooks.

 Uses [electron-quick-start](https://github.com/electron/electron-quick-start) for Electron base.